jpmattern/seir-covid19/README.md

 # The Santa Cruz County COVID-19 model

 The Santa Cruz County (SCZ) COVID-19 model is a time-discrete, stochastic SEIR model that uses Bayseian statistical methods, such as Hamiltonian Markov Chain Monte Carlo (MCMC) simulations, to forecast the COVID-19 pandemic in Santa Cruz County, California.
 The model requires a set of parameters, equations, and local data to help inform its simulations.
 The model is set to run 4,000 simulations and fine-tune the inputted parameters using the local data (confirmed COVID-19 hospitalizations, confirmed COVID-19 cases, and deaths).
-The model will project a range of different scenarios that fit the inputs provided and are displayed in the exported plots.
+The model projects a range of different scenarios that fit the inputs provided and are displayed in the exported plots.

 The model contains 9 compartments to divide COVID-19 cases into the asymptomatic, mild, and moderate to severe illness, which better informs hospitalization and death projections (see diagram below).